Software for multi-user picking at the Pick-to-Light

 The second withdrawal is displayed only after the first withdrawal has been acknowledged.

 In other words: After the second order is activated, all the shelves of the first order light up and, in addition, the shelves of the second order that do not overlap.
 So how is the second employee supposed to recognize that behind the withdrawal of his colleague, his withdrawal is also displayed later?
 The answer is very simple.

 Solution 3: The LEDs of the storage compartments with multiple occupancy start flashing.

 By the flashing of the LED's both employees recognize that behind the removal the second removal will follow.
 Thus, the first picker must complete his pick faster at the flashing storage compartment so that his colleague can also complete the pick.
 At the same time, the second employee notices from the flashing compartments of his colleague that he is about to make a pick.

 This solution is very intuitive and quick to understand.

 So what happens if the second employee is faster than the first?
 This can happen if the first employee has to count out large quantities at his storage bins or has many more items than the second employee in the picking order.

 Simultaneous picking by several employees in one picking zone is possible without any problems.
-The synchronisation of the picks is coordinated in the software of the multi-user picking process.
-Although 7 colours are available in the LED, from experience we recommend using a maximum of 3 pickers in one picking zone.
+The synchronization of the picks is coordinated in the software of the multi-user picking process.
+Although 7 colors are available in the LED, from experience we recommend using a maximum of 3 pickers in one picking zone.
 Otherwise, the optimal orientation of the pickers is no longer given and the waiting times for picking colleagues are too long.